PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    recommend installing Windows Subsystem for Linux to get a complete Linux shell environment.
 To be covered in preliminaries section.

 ..
-[4]
+[3]
    Python also provides full UNICODE support.

 ..
-[5]
-   Need to add figure 2-1 from original book by redrawing it.

-..
-[6]
-   Now entirely a function in Python 3.
-Also need to include info about key useful options, e.g. the separator.
+[4]
+   Earlier Python versions feature a ``print`` statement, which allows you to write code without calling a function.
+This is no longer supported in Python 3.